-The Bank-B-Gone Story
+The Bank-B-Gone Story by Hal North reprinted by permission

 Who among us doesn't have a bitter word or two to fling bankwards?
 Since Jesus' time, money-lenders have rarely stood among the honourable, ever-famous for their command of the language of avarice and rejection.
 But besides signing up for mattress economics, what voice does a poor man have against such a monolith as any of our five national banks.
 Not much of one at all, I thought, until I met Vancouver performance artist A. Lebut.